 Avenue City R-IX Preschool is designed to meet the developmental needs of three and four year olds in Avenue City and the surrounding area.
 An enrollment of 20 students is the maximum the district will take each year.
-The school district's preference is that students attend all day preschool.

 Placement in preschool is determined by the following priorities: